kmattix/cccondense/README.md

 ### From Source

-To build from source, ensure you have [Go installed](https://golang.org/dl/) (version 1.24.3 or later), then run:
+To build from source, ensure you have [Go installed](https://golang.org/dl/) (version 1.24.3 or later), clone the repository, then run:

 ```bash
 go build -o cccondense cccondense.go srtcondenser.go
 ```
-or
+or run this without needing to clone:
 ```bash
 go install github.com/kmattix/cccondense
 ```